-Sheet pan veggies are an easy way to get the most flavor out of any vegetable, from cruciferous to root veggies to any seasonal veggie you have in the fridge.
+Sheet pan veggies are an easy way to get the most flavor out of any vegetable, from cruciferous to roasted root vegetables to any seasonal veggie.

-By cooking them at high temperatures, their natural sugars get released, giving them caramelization on the outside with crispy edges and a juicy and tender bite on the inside.
+By cooking them at high temperatures, natural sugars get released, giving oven roasted vegetables caramelized and crispy edges with a juicy and tender bite on the inside.

 The Best Vegetables to Roast